eddardd/WBTransport/README.md

 # Wasserstein Barycenter Transport for Acoustic Adaptation

-This repository contains the code used on the experiments of the paper:
+This repository contains the implementation of the so-called Wasserstein Barycenter Transport Algorithm, explored in the following publications,

 Eduardo F. Montesuma, Fred-Maurice Ngolè Mboula, "Wasserstein Barycenter Transport for Domain Adaptation", International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2021.

+Eduardo F. Montesuma, Fred-Maurice Ngolè Mboula (2021, June).
+Wasserstein Barycenter Transport for Multi-Source Domain Adaptation.
+In 2021 IEEE conference on computer vision and pattern recognition (to appear)

+# News

+* 27/05/2021: GPU implementation for the Wasserstein Barycenter Transport/Sinkhorn algorithm is now available using torch.
+This implementation is preferred as it speeds up computation.
+* 13/05/2021: ICASSP publication is on IEEE Explore.
+Access is free for a month.

 # Intuition
 ![alt text](./Figures/ex_wbt.png)

 # Modules

 In this repo we provide a single package that implements all tested domain adaptation algorithms.
-Especially, TCA and KMM were implemented using [libtlda](https://github.com/wmkouw/libTLDA) and OT-related methods were implemented through the [POT](https://pythonot.github.io/) toolbox.
+Especially, TCA and KMM were implemented using the [libtlda](https://github.com/wmkouw/libTLDA) toolbox and OT-related methods were implemented through the [POT](https://pythonot.github.io/) toolbox.
 The implementations can be found in the ./msda folder.

 # Data